Mira: Component A

 Mira A is currently an asymptotic giant branch (AGB) star, in the thermally pulsing AGB phase.
 Each pulse lasts a decade or more, and an amount of time on the order of 10,000 years passes between each pulse.
 With every pulse cycle Mira increases in luminosity and the pulses grow stronger.
-This is also causing dynamic instability in Mira, resulting in dramatic changes in luminosity and size over shorter, irregular time periods.
+This is causing dynamic instability in Mira, resulting in dramatic changes in luminosity and size over shorter, irregular time periods.

 The overall shape of Mira A has been observed to change, exhibiting pronounced departures from symmetry.
 These appear to be caused by bright spots on the surface that evolve their shape on time scales of 3–14 months.
 Observations of Mira A in the ultraviolet band by the Hubble Space Telescope have shown a plume-like feature pointing toward the companion star.